phylodojo/phylodojo.github.io/README.md

 This page is here to support the workshop: Phylogenetic Data Analysis in Practice.

-The first workshop will be at the Universidade Federal Rural do Pernambuco from April 16th - April 20th.
+The first workshop will be at the Universidade Federal Rural de Pernambuco from April 16th - April 20th.

 ```markdown
 We will cover the following topics: